 Cain's addition to the mix brings another cool feature with Diablo III's take on story-telling: NPC's that talk with each other.
 Back in town, Cain and Leah catch up on old times: doomsday prophecy, demonic lore, the usual.
 Their interaction occasionally mixed in the haughty attitude of the Wizard.
 Were any other character to be the hero in the discussion, he, too, would add his character's flavor to the discussion.

 But Diablo III isn't all idle chatter and zombie pounding.
 The climax of the beta culminates in the battle with the Skeleton King, a point which Bashiok has specified as a third of the way through the first act.

 While the battle was not really that difficult (this is, basically, "easy" mode for testing purposes), King Leoric's ghostly remains had a few tricks up its sleeves.

-Diablo III Potions to boost my resistances, attack, and defense.
+The battle is initiated by clicking on the King.
+I started every battle by popping a few Diablo III Potions to boost my resistances, attack, and defense.
 The buffs are minimal and last only several minutes, but every little bit helped.

 Leoric has three primary modes: a whirlwind attack similar to the Barbarian crossed with a I-don't-know-how-to-swing-my-weapon frenzy mode, a teleportation spell, and a simple swing attack with his massive mace.
 Periodically, he disappears from the fray, leaving a rabble of Undead minions in his wake.
 Of particular use during the skeleton waves was the Wizard's Wave of Force.